AeroSenseSw/AeroSenseAssure/README.md

 Run `mvn clean install spring-boot:run` in the project root directory.
 The server will be started at port 8899.

 ## Running the project from your IDE
-Navigate to the `com.timevary.radar.tcp.Application` class and run it as a Java application.
+Navigate to the `Application` class and run it as a Java application.